radiantlogic-v8/documentation-new/documentation/configuration/identity-views/model-driven-views.md

 ### Working with Container Objects

-Use a Container object when you want to create hierarchical virtual views containing many sub-levels.
+Use a Container object when you want to create hierarchical identity views containing many sub-levels.

 To create container objects: